laboon/kraken_parser/README.md

 Note that currently this calculates USD and EUR "staking" differently than token staking.
 You need to use usd_parser.rb/eur_parser.rb, and not parser.rb, for this.
 See below for details.

-Note that some tokens are not yet supported, including KAVA, FLOWH, FLOW, MINA, TRX, and SCRT.
+Note that some tokens are not yet supported.
 See "Supported Tokens" below.
-Please file an issue if you would like these or other tokens to be supported and I can add them.
+Right now, the only known token not supported is FLOWH; please file an issue if you would like these or other tokens to be supported and I can add them.

 ### Calculating Token Staking Rewards